NVIDIA-Merlin/HierarchicalKV/docs/README.md

 The preceding command runs Sphinx in your shell and outputs to build/html/index.html.

-The build process for Merlin-KV is unique among the Merlin projects because it uses Doxygen, Breathe, and Exhale to create API documentation from the C++ source.
+The build process for EmbedKV is unique among the Merlin projects because it uses Doxygen, Breathe, and Exhale to create API documentation from the C++ source.

 ## Preview the changes